-2.2 Low impact construction works and road safety projects
+2.2 Low impact construction works

-Vegetation (native and non-native) removal for low impact construction works and road safety projects must be to the minimum extent necessary.
+Vegetation (native and non-native) removal for low impact construction must be to the minimum extent necessary.
 The requirements detailed below must be complied with.
-Native vegetation offsets are required when native vegetation is removed for low impact construction works and road safety projects.
+Native vegetation offsets are required when native vegetation is removed for low impact construction works.

-Low impact construction works are defined as works that require the removal of less than 0.5 hectares of native vegetation that are done to enhance the safe and efficient function of an existing road.
+Low impact construction works are defined as works that require the removal of less than 0.5 hectares of native vegetation that are done to enhance the safe and efficient function of an existing railway, railway access track or railway infrastructure.

-Construction works (excluding road safety projects) that require native vegetation removal of 0.5 hectares or more are not covered by this Road safety exemption procedure.
+Construction works that require native vegetation removal of 0.5 hectares or more, are not covered by this Railways exemption procedure.
 These works require a planning permit.